 Lindsey was born Johanna Helen Howard on March 10, 1952, in Frankfurt, Germany, to Edwin Dennis Howard, a soldier in the U.S. Army, and his wife, Wanda Lindsey (nee Castle).
 After her father died in 1964, Lindsey and her mother settled in Hawaii, as her father had always dreamed of doing.

 “I started writing as a hobby,” she once said.
 “I never thought of being a writer when I was young.
-Now I wouldn’t want to do anything else.”
+Now, I wouldn’t want to do anything else.”

 More changes were to follow.
-In 2001, after producing 37 books with Avon over 24 years, Lindsey switched over to big-name publisher Simon & Schuster.
+In 2001, after producing 37 books with Avon for over 24 years, Lindsey switched over to big-name publisher Simon & Schuster.

 Old School Bodice Ripper Legend

-As the years passed, however, some would deride the “bodice rippers” that had revolutionized the romance industry.
+As the years passed, however, some would deride the “bodice rippers” that had revolutionized the romance world.
 Lindsey, like all authors, had her detractors.
 The beautiful painted covers of her books would be dismissed as “gaudy” by those who felt the images of naked men and women with heaving breasts somehow diminished the romance genre.

 “Johanna’s strong, feminist heroines were revolutionaries in their own right — fighting for partnership, respect, and happily ever after,” author Sarah McLean has said.
-“These were heroines who captained their own fate… They lived fearlessly, fought passionately, and loved with abandon… And they inspired millions of us to do the same.”
+“These were heroines who captained their fate… They lived fearlessly, fought passionately, and loved with abandon… And they inspired millions of us to do the same.”

 The Lindsey Cover: A Thing of Beauty

 A Lindsey cover was a thing of wonder.
 The talented artist Robert McGinnis painted the covers of 13 of her books.
-The first two, Captive Bride and A Pirate’s Love, were tame compared to the “naked man” phase that started with Fires of Winter.
+The first two, Captive Bride and A Pirate’s Love were tame compared to the “naked man” phase that started with Fires of Winter.

-A Gentle Feuding was not released in the U.S. in its original form, where the hero Jamie is fully naked.
+A Gentle Feuding was not released in the U.S. in its original form, where the hero, Jamie, is fully naked.
 However, other nations were not so censorious.